37 Best Things To Do In Florence, Italy

 Shopping for Leather Goods

-Casini, located on Piazza de’ Pitti has a wide selection of leather jackets for both genders.
+Casini, located on Piazza de’ Pitti, has a wide selection of leather jackets for both genders.
 There is also the Oltrarno leather district on the south bank of the Arno.
-Head there on one afternoon to explore leather shoemakers working tirelessly to produce the best work – they will proudly talk to you about their creative process.
+Head there one afternoon to explore leather shoemakers working tirelessly to produce the best work – they will proudly talk to you about their creative process.

-Finally, check out the leather shop in Via de’ Ginori 23r – that’s where I bought my purse.
-They have a lab right at the back so you will know where the bag you are buying is coming from!
+Finally, check out the leather shop in Via de’ Ginori 23r—that’s where I bought my purse.
+They have a lab right at the back, so you will know where the bag you are buying is coming from!

 things to do in Florence

-More unmissable things to do in Florence
+More fun things to do in Florence

 A Romantic Sunset View From Piazzale Michelangelo

-A postcard worthy scene, and one of the bucket list things to do in Florence: romantic, framed with red and orange hues on the Florence Duomo, Piazzale Michelangelo offers the best views of Ponte Vecchio and the Arno River, Brunelleschi Dome, Giotto Tower and the Duomo, with the Tuscan hills of Fiesole in the background.
+A postcard-worthy scene and one of the bucket list things to do in Florence: romantic, framed with red and orange hues on the Florence Duomo, Piazzale Michelangelo offers the best views of Ponte Vecchio and the Arno River, Brunelleschi Dome, Giotto Tower, and the Duomo, with the Tuscan hills of Fiesole in the background.

-Grab a drink and simply sit and watch the sun set, perhaps listening to a musician performing live to experience the city from a different perspective.
-Take a moment of wonder to enjoy the enthralling historic city of discovery, power, and of course, incredible architecture.
+Grab a drink and simply sit and watch the sunset, perhaps listening to a musician performing live to experience the city from a different perspective.
+Take a moment of wonder to enjoy the enthralling historic city of discovery, power, and, of course, incredible architecture.

 Before finishing your evening here, the San Miniato al Monte Abbey is another great site to admire.
 Majestically sitting atop the Piazzale, it is thought by many locals to be the most beautiful church in the city.